Our Democracy is Under Attack

 Election Boards are a Target

-A “60 Minutes” episode, titled “When Russian Hackers Targeted the U.S. Election Infrastructure”, aired on April 8, 2018, validated that the main target of the 2016 U.S. election was election boards and that up to 90,000 voter records were compromised.
-The reporting confirms how fragile the state of our democracy is: election meddling by foreign interests, database breaches of both political parties, and most recently, a high-profile breach of trust.
+A “60 Minutes” episode, titled “When Russian Hackers Targeted the U.S. Election Infrastructure”, validated that the main target of the 2016 U.S. election was election boards and that up to 90,000 voter records were compromised.
+The reporting confirms how fragile the state of our democracy is: election meddling by foreign interests, database breaches of both political parties, and a high-profile breach of trust.

 The security of sensitive data and credentials is top of mind, not just for enterprises and government officials, but for the electorate at large regarding voter information, who has access to it, and how is it used.